lucapanconi/asmodeus/README.md

 sim1 <- globalripleysim(point_cloud = small_cluster_data)
 ```

 Here, we try to rederive the *small_cluster_data* point clouds from Markov Chain Monte Carlo simulation.
-We can animate this simulating using the *animate_points* function.
+We can animate this simulation using the *animate_points* function.

 ```{r}
 #Animate point distribution.